-In comparing the 1200 sq, ft, unit against a 750 sq. ft. unit, the 750 sq. ft. unit might also include a driveway, septic system, fire clearance, etc., however, the smaller unit would still be seen as an ancillary or accessory use to an existing SFD in that they typically do not become or have less potential to become full-time rental units.
+In comparing the 1200 sg, ft, unit against a 750 sg. ft. unit, the 750 sg. ft. unit might also include a driveway, septic system, fire clearance, etc., however, the smaller unit would still be seen as an ancillary or accessory use to an existing SFD in that they typically do not become or have less potential to become full-time rental units.
 Although the increase in square footage may only be 450 sq. ft, the cumulative impacts is much greater because the additional space results in a structure size that can contain two to three bedrooms, two baths and full kitchen and can become permanent rental or living quarters for a family of three to five.
-As such, the additional 450 sq. ft. that could accomodate a family of three to five would also typically result in two cars, a larger septic system, more visitors, and a greater number of vehicle trips than a smaller 750 sq. ft. structure.
+As such, the additional 450 sg. ft. that could accomodate a family of three to five would also typically result in two cars, a larger septic system, more visitors, and a greater number of vehicle trips than a smaller 750 sq. ft. structure.
 The smaller 750 sq. ft. structure which is typically not occupied full time would only be occupied by one or two persons with one car at most, less septic capacity, less visitors and a smaller number of vehicle traffic trips and, therefore, results in a less intense use of the site.
+The Commission notes that a large number of the 750 sq. ft. structures, as presently constructed, are utilized in the capacity of rental units.
+Rental units differ from quest and granny units in that the daily trips associated with a full time occupant would typically exceed that of a quest's visit or senior citizen's occupancy.
+The increase in trips would impact the area's main ingress and egress, and thereby impact public access.
 Because of the smaller size of the unit, a separate driveway is not typically proposed and usually no garage is proposed (many 750 sq. ft. second units are sited above the existing garage and use the same driveway), the unit can use a small septic system with a leachfeild common to the SFD or a reduced number of seepage pits, and area of total vegetation removal is minimized (given the unit's close proximity to the SFD).
-Additionally, a 750 sq. ft. guest house typically does not have kitchen facilities.
+Additionally, a 750 sg. ft. guest house typically does not have kitchen facilities.